 - Prepaid debit card PINs are not sent through the post, so there’s no chance that a person can steal and actively use your prepaid debit card before it arrives at your door.

-- The Suits Me mobile banking app is accessed via a 5-digit mPIN or biometric technology, including One-Time Passwords (OTPs).
+- The Suits Me® mobile app is accessed via a 5-digit mPIN or biometric technology, including One-Time Passwords (OTPs).

-- Suits Me customers are regularly requested to change their online banking account password, which minimises the risk of hackers using passwords they may have gained from other accounts.
+- Suits Me® customers are regularly requested to change their online money account password, which minimises the risk of hackers using passwords they may have gained from other accounts.

-- Account holders can manage the level of security on their card within the mobile banking app, by blocking (freezing) their card and reporting it as lost or stolen by calling 0330 159 0199.
+- Account holders can manage the level of security on their card within the mobile app, by blocking (freezing) their card and reporting it as lost or stolen by calling 03330 151 858

 *IVR (Interactive Voice Response) is a type of technology that’s generated by a computer.
 It allows computers to communicate with humans using voice and DTMF tones.